ShabaniLab/TQC-Braiding-Nanowire/README.md

 6. **Get Shortest Path** - Dijkstra's algorithm gives the shortest path for a particle from it's current (initial) position to the given (valid) final position.

 7. **Update Particle Positions** - Generate a sequence of position-voltage pair, for every step of the involved particles for every braiding operation.
-It is updated in the file ```particle-movements.csv```, as shown below:
+It is updated in the file ```particle-movements.csv```, as shown below (which is the ideal output format):
 ```
 Particle,Path,V11,V12,V21,V22
 2,a'-b,O,O,O,O